 Participants must supply their own camera and other equipment (tripod, batteries, etc.).
 No equipment will be provided by the monument.
 Bulky equipment is not recommended for this program.
 Rangers will not provide instruction on how to operate camera equipment.

-Participants must stay with the group and be physically capable of walking a total of 1.5 miles (1.6 km) in the dunes.
+Participants must stay with the group and be physically capable of walking a total no more than 1.5 miles (1.6 km) in the dunes.
 Be prepared for the cool morning temperatures.
-A winter hat, jacket, and gloves that allow you to operate your camera are strongly recommended.
+A winter hat, jacket, and gloves that allow you to operate your equipment are strongly recommended.
 Closed-toe shoes are required, and a flashlight is highly recommended.

-This is a moderate hike approximately 1.5 miles (1.6 km) long, up and over sand dunes.
+There may be a moderate hike no more than 1.5 miles (1.6 km) long, up and over sand dunes.
 Participants will climb one or two gently sloping dunes during the program.
 Participants must stay with the group for the duration of the program and be physically capable of walking the entire distance.
 No one is permitted to leave the program early to return to the parking area by themselves.